-- Patrons must wear face coverings/masks when using indoor facilities.
-Face covering/mask wearing must be enforced. - Install clear markings to minimise contact between guests and to ensure that queues follow physical distancing requirements.
-Encourage the use of alternate sinks - The frequency of cleaning and disinfection must be increased in toilet facilities. - Ensure splashes are avoided while cleaning these facilities. - Ensure soap and hand sanitiser dispensers, disposable tissue dispensers and other similar devices are regularly checked, cleaned and maintained.
+- Install clear markings to minimise contact between guests and to ensure that queues follow physical distancing requirements.
+Encourage the use of alternate sinks. - The frequency of cleaning and disinfection must be increased in toilet facilities. - Ensure splashes are avoided while cleaning these facilities. - Ensure soap and hand sanitiser dispensers, disposable tissue dispensers and other similar devices are regularly checked, cleaned and maintained.
 Repair or replace defective soap units - Where possible, facilities such as toilets or smoking areas should not be used simultaneously by multiple gatherings.
 However if they are cleaned in between usage, they may be used separately by different gatherings, within the same time period.